Problems with robotic surgery

 Curious what other think.
 I have spoken with a number of friends who have had both lap and open hernia repairs, and they all seemed to think that ultimately the open surgeries were easier on balance even if the lap surgeries got them mobile sooner.

-- This topic was modified 4 weeks ago by ajm222.
+- This discussion was modified 2 years, 10 months ago by ajm222.